-8. Suspension and Resumption of Play (Rule 5.7)
+9. Suspension and Resumption of Play (Rule 5.7)

-Immediate suspension for imminent danger: one prolonged note of the siren.
-Suspension for a non-dangerous situation: three consecutive notes of the siren.
-Resumption of play: two consecutive notes of siren.
+Immediate suspension for imminent danger: one prolonged note of a siren.

+Suspension for a non-dangerous situation: three consecutive notes of a siren.

+Resumption of play: two consecutive notes of a siren.

 In the event of an immediate suspension, all practice areas will be immediately closed until the Committee declares them open again.
-Players practicing on closed practice areas must immediately stop practising or they will be disqualified.
-This provision also applies to players who have not yet started their round.
+Players practicing on closed practice areas must immediately stop practicing or they will be disqualified.
+This provision also applies to players who have not yet started their round

-9. Transportation
+10. Transportation